 1 - Settle on a Project and Team.
 In addition to the basic design of your project, you should consider the tax implications of receiving an Engagement Prize (see presentation by the Tax Office here)

-2 - Once you have finalized your Proposal, you must submit the full Application materials January 28, 2022.
+2 - Once you have finalized your Proposal, you must submit the full Application materials by February 4, 2022.

 For joint projects, teams complete only one application form, fully describing the team’s proposed project, and each team member must provide one Letter of Recommendation.
-Additional team members will request their own letters of recommendation through a form that will be sent to them upon completion of the pre-application form.
+Additional team members will request their own letters of recommendation once they have been added as collaborators by the primary applicant.
 Please complete this initial form as soon as you have your team, mentor, and recommenders finalized--this will provide everyone with the necessary time to complete their portions of the process.

 - Budget Form (to be submitted online in the .pdf of the Project Proposal; see Budget Planning Template.
 PLEASE MAKE SURE TO INCLUDE ALL SHEETS EXCEPT FOR INSTRUCTION PAGE).

-- Penn Project Mentor Commitment and Recommendation Form and Recommendation Letter (which is requested automatically upon completion of the Pre-Application Form--so you need to have your Mentor lined up before applying)
+- Penn Project Mentor Commitment and Recommendation Form and Recommendation Letter (requested via the application process)

 Only Penn faculty members or Penn administrators may serve as Project Mentors for President’s Engagement Prize projects.
 As a President’s Engagement Prize mentor, you are agreeing to mentor an applicant(s) for the President’s Engagement Prize during the preparation of their prize proposal.
 This includes advising the student(s) on the design of the project and preparation of the initial proposal during the Fall of their senior year.
 If the proposal is selected for the Prize, during the spring semester mentors and recipients will work together to develop a detailed plan for project implementation, finalize the project budget, obtain any necessary third-party commitments, make any necessary preparatory arrangements, and refer the student(s) to other individuals and resources as needed in developing their project.
 President’s Engagement Prize mentors may—but are not required to—continue to mentor recipient(s) of the President’s Engagement Prize during the project implementation year (i.e., the year immediately following their graduation from Penn).